Maurice Linguist: Buffalo

 Following the 2020 NFL season, Linguist was hired as the co-defensive coordinator at the University of Michigan.
 However, on May 7, 2021, he was hired as the head coach at the University at Buffalo.
 Despite Buffalo's poor performance in 2021, Linguist's recruiting class for 2022 was described by Sports Illustrated as the second-best in the Mid-American Conference.
 In July 2022, he signed a one-year contract extension.
 In his second season as head coach, Linguist led the Bulls to a 6–6 record in the regular season, earning an invite to the 2022 Camellia Bowl.
+UB defeated Georgia Southern 23–21, earning their first bowl win under Linguist.